coulisse/IrOTator/README.md

 (TBD)

 ## Howto install and use
-1) open the esp8266Rotator.
+1. go in the  "esp8266Rotator" directory.
-2) put your WiFi credentials in the file login.h
+2. put your WiFi credentials in the file login.h
-3) install it on your nodemcu using Arduino IDE.
-See how to on [instructables] (http://www.instructables.com/id/Quick-Start-to-Nodemcu-ESP8266-on-Arduino-IDE/
+3. install "esp8266Rotator" on your nodemcu using Arduino IDE.
+See how to on  [instructables](http://www.instructables.com/id/Quick-Start-to-Nodemcu-ESP8266-on-Arduino-IDE/).
-4) check the ip address of the nodemcu.
+4. check the ip address of the nodemcu.
-5) copy the "weapp" directory in your preferred directory.
+5. copy the "weapp" directory in your preferred directory.
-6) open the rotator.html with your preferred browser.
+6. open the rotator.html with your preferred browser.
-7) put the ip address of the nodemcu in the connection string, then connect to the rotoator and play with it!
+7. put the ip address of the nodemcu in the connection string, then connect to the rotoator and play with it!

 If you want you could change the azimuthal map in the webapp/img/map.png using your position location.
-In order to do it see (http://ns6t.net/azimuth/azimuth.html)
+In order to do it see on [ns6t](http://ns6t.net/azimuth/azimuth.html).

 ## TODO